 One of the biggest projects?
 Wal-Mart rebuilt its website's search engine, which launched in 2012.
 It can guess a customer's intent when he or she types a term rather than just returning specific search results.
 A search for "denim" yields results for "jeans" instead of products with "denim," for example.

 Wal-Mart's mobile app also has been a big focus at Wal-MartLabs, which has 1,200 workers and all the trappings of a Silicon Valley startup including treadmill desks and ping pong tables.
-For instance, Wal-MartLabs developed technology that enables Wal-Mart's mobile app to show products and give discount offers to customers based on the aisle they're in.
+For instance, Wal-MartLabs developed technology that enables Wal-Mart's mobile app to help guide shoppers to products.
 It also developed technology that enables the mobile app to track customers' spending based on a predetermined budget.

 Wal-Mart, which is based in Bentonville, Ark., says having a presence in Silicon Valley has been invaluable in part because it offers the company early access to technology entrepreneurs.
 For example, two years ago, Wal-MartLabs met the founders of a startup called Grabble as they were in Silicon Valley pitching their technology that enables customers to get receipts for their purchases by email.
 Wal-Mart has since bought the startup, hired the founders, and next year, shoppers will be able to get the so-called e-receipts.